 Add the remaining milk, cocoa powder, and salt to a medium pot and bring to a boil.

-Pour a small ladle of the hot milk mixture into the beaten eggs a little at a time to temper, whisking constantly.
+Pour a ladle of the hot milk mixture into the beaten eggs a little at a time to temper, whisking constantly.
 Pour the warmed egg mixture back into the pot.

 Portion the chocolate mixture into 9 ramekins or cups, placing plastic wrap directly onto the surface to prevent a skin from forming.
 Cool in the fridge for 3 hours.

 Place the sugar and water in a medium pot or saucepan, swirling to coat the sugar (should look like wet sand).
 Bring the mixture to a boil over high heat, then reduce to medium and cook, swirling the pan occasionally to dissolve the sugar, until the sugar turns a dark amber color, 8 to 10 minutes.

 Meanwhile, microwave the heavy cream in a small heatproof bowl until warmed, about 30 seconds.

 Once the sugar in the pot reaches the desired color, lower the heat to low and add the butter, stirring, until melted.
 Slowly add the heavy cream a little at a time, stirring constantly (be careful as the mixture will bubble over), until fully added.